This is the list of characters from Minami-ke.

-Delinquent Hair: She has a unique hairstyle.
+- Delinquent Hair: She has a unique hairstyle.
 Considering her former Banchou title, how she wears her uniform and how she acts, this might be a reason for the votum.

 Kana's popular classmate and a football player.
 Despite his affections for Kana, the latter instead sees him as a rival (thanks to Chiaki misinterpreting his letters of confession), earning the nickname "Banchou", a name he reluctantly accepts.
-As time passed he becomes one of the most welcome guests of the sisters, and even becomes a brother-figure for Chiaki.
+As time passes he becomes one of the most welcome guests of the sisters, and even becomes a brother-figure for Chiaki.

 Tropes associated with Fujioka: